 St. Peter’s Basilica

-Queues are usually a given at St. Peter’s Basilica, so the earlier you can arrive, the better.
-Going as part of a guided tour can help you skip some of the line, but everyone is subjected to a security check, which can still take a while.
+Queues are usually given at St. Peter’s Basilica, so the earlier you can arrive, the better.
+Going as part of a guided tour can help you skip some of the lines, but everyone is subjected to a security check, which can still take a while.

 Examine masterpiece after masterpiece as you weave your way through the hallowed halls of the Vatican Museums.
 Boasting one of the largest and most prestigious art collections on Earth, the Catholic Church has a glut of works from the greatest artists in history on display here.

 Of course, it helps when many of said masterpieces were created by Italian painters who resided in Rome.
 From Caravaggio’s ‘The Entombment of Christ’ to Raphael’s ‘The Transfiguration’, you’re going to be examining an endless stream of the world’s most treasured masterpieces in the Vatican Museums.

 Speaking of masterpieces… are any so renowned as the ceiling of the Sistine Chapel?
 Michelangelo’s career was filled with unparalleled artistic genius, but no work has been so lauded as his most iconic masterpiece.